ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

 3. Navigate to the `OceanEngineeringToolbox\WaveProfile\IrregularWave\PiersonMoskowitzWave` model.
 Identify all instances of the `readRealMatrix()` function and change the file address to the full path address of the `hydroCoeff.mat` data structure.
 4. Navigate to the `OceanEngineeringToolbox\WEC` model and identify all instances of the `readRealMatrix()` function.
 Change the file address to the full path address of the `hydroCoeff.mat` data structure.
 5. Navigate to the `SampleSimulations` section.
 The existing `sample1` model connects an instance of the wave (PM1) to the body (WEC1).
 The `wconn` connector transfers the excitation force between both components.
-6. On the library browser panel of the OpenModelica GUI, expand the OET library, right-click `sample1` and select the build/simulate option.
+6. On the library browser panel of the OpenModelica GUI, expand the OET library, right-click `sample1` and select the `simulate` option.
 This executes the sample simulation.
 7. Once the simulation finishes, open the 'Plot' tab of the GUI to view the results.
 8. Navigate to the 'variable browser' pane.
 Using the variable nomenclature defined in the '[Getting Started](#getting-started)' section, select the output variables specified in point 10 of that section (in the same order).
 9. Select the `Export to CSV` option to save the results.
 If the user wishes to perform a comparison study in WEC-Sim, this CSV file must be saved in the same directory as the WEC-Sim simulation.
 The file name must be left to its default value (`exportedVariables.csv`).